 Enable Price Tracking

-The ability to track flight prices is a huge advantage of using Google Flights.
+Tracking flight prices is a huge advantage of using Google Flights.
 If your trip is more than a few months away, it may not be the best time to book, as prices often start high and later fall.
-Likewise, it’s good to know if prices are rising fast so that you can book immediately.
+Likewise, it’s good to know if prices are rising quickly so you can book immediately.

 To set up a cheap flight alert, simply conduct your search and select the option to “track prices.”
 If you’re already signed into a Google account, you have nothing more to do – Google Flights will send you an email as soon as a price change occurs on your specified search.
 You can easily manage your tracked flight prices on your Google account to discard any alerts that you don’t need anymore.

-Besides price alerts for specific dates, the function also works for a destination in general.
+Besides price alerts for specific dates, the function also generally works for a destination.
 If you’re dreaming of Tahiti and don’t necessarily have a timeframe in mind, you can ask Google Flights to inform you when it finds a good deal to go there in general – an excellent strategy to check off an expensive destination from your bucket list.

 Use the Google Flights Map

-This feature is applicable to travelers who don’t have any travel plans beyond a departure airport, a budget, and maybe some basic preferences.
-Google Flights’ Explore map can give you dozens of travel ideas at once, along with their prices, so you can pick one that’s cheap.
+This feature applies to travelers who don’t have any travel plans beyond a departure airport, a budget, and maybe some basic preferences.
+Google Flights’ Explore map can give you dozens of travel ideas simultaneously, along with their prices, so you can pick cheap ones.

-On the home page, click the “Explore” button at the top.
+On the home page, click the “Explore” button.
 It will open a large map and move the search preferences to the left.
-You can select specific dates or each of the months that you are able to travel in, along with the length of your trip – for example, you can search for one-week trips in June, July, and August.
+You can select specific dates or each of the months you can travel in, along with the length of your trip – for example, you can search for one-week trips in June, July, and August.

-You can also continue to add filters as you would with a normal search, and the map will adjust its results.
-Each possible destination is represented by a pin with a price – larger pins show cheaper results.
-The search area can be huge and may include entire continents if you wish.
+You can also add filters as you would with a normal search, and the map will adjust its results.
+A pin with a price represents each possible destination – larger pins show cheaper results.
+The search area can be huge and may include entire continents.

 Always Book Direct

 An online travel agency will always try to tell you that the same flight booked on their site will be cheaper, but this is rarely the case.
-Even when it is, the price difference is tiny – meaning a few dollars, usually.
+Even when it is, the price difference is usually tiny – meaning a few dollars.

 For two, booking directly with the airline allows you to earn frequent flier miles.
 Everyone knows that the best cheap flights are the free ones, and every time you fly, you should be racking up more of these to fly for free eventually.

 Finally, if and when things go wrong on a trip, you do not want to be dealing with the customer service of online travel agencies.
-They are nearly impossible to reach, often based in other countries, and aren’t ever helpful.
+They are nearly impossible to reach, often based in other countries, and never helpful.

-Dealing with them adds an unwelcome layer of red tape; you never know what they can do and what the actual airline needs to do when there’s a delay or cancellation.
-Bottom line – use Google Flights to find cheap flights and then head to the airline’s website to finish the job.
+Dealing with them adds an unwelcome layer of red tape; you never know what they can do or what the airline needs to do when there’s a delay or cancellation.
+Bottom line – use Google Flights to find cheap flights and head to the airline’s website to finish the job.

 Check Southwest Airlines Separately